Xanthognarh/WebWidgets/README.md

 Search the htm-file for `<script>`.
 In the lines below you find the definition of the commands.
 They don't need to start with an ! as the tool only checks if the string matches the chat message.
 Search for `if (user.mod || user['display-name']=="Xanthognarh" || user['display-name'].toLowerCase()==TwitchChannel.toLowerCase()){` and change `Xanthognarh` to any username you want to permit (beside of the mods).

+Take a look at an [alternative version by DasCleverle](https://github.com/DasCleverle/stream-widgets)

 ## ChatSurvey
 Reads the chat of a Twitch channel and interprets messages consisting of numbers (e.g. “1”, “2”, “3”) as votes.
 The voting result is displayed as a bar chart.
 Only the first number of each user is accepted until a new vote is started.